A Welcoming Community of Faith Rooted in the Catholic Tradition.

 Until 2018 the Bishop maintained a full and active schedule which included the creation of the television program “Evangelical Catholic Life” based out of Chicago.
 It is the Bishop’s desire to resume production in 2025.

-Today, the Bishop has regained enough energy and desire to rebuild the ECC and to continue embracing the gift of his vocation and to remain vigilant to the faith and trust which Archbishop Shirilau and Bishop Martin place in him beginning in 1996.
+Today, the Bishop has regained enough energy and desire to rebuild the ECC and to continue embracing the gift of his vocation and to remain vigilant to the faith and trust which Archbishop Shirilau and Bishop Martin placed in him beginning in 1996.

 Please keep him in your prayers.